Señorita Panamá 2017

 Señorita Panamá 2017 the 51st Señorita Panamá pageant selecting delegates to Miss Universe and Miss World.
 The 2017 pageant was split into two contests, Señorita Panamá Mundo and Señorita Panamá.
-It was the second edition of the renewed Señorita Panama pageant, after Justine Pasek, Miss Universe 2002, and César Anel Rodríguez be named the new directors of the pageant in Panamá.
+It was the second edition of the renewed Señorita Panama pageant, after Justine Pasek, Miss Universe 2002, and César Anel Rodríguez be named the new directors of the pageant in Panama.
 20 preliminary contestants were selected from all over Panama and competed for the prestigious crown.

-The event was held at the Atlapa Convention Centre, Ciudad de Panamá, Panama, August 25, 2017.
+The event was held at the Atlapa Convention Centre, Panama City, Panama, August 25, 2017.
 Contestants from all over the country competed for the crown.
 Señorita Panamá 2016 Keity Drennan of Panama City crowned Laura de Sanctis of Contadora Island as her successor at the end of the event.

 For the sixth consecutive time a competitor was named Señorita Panamá Mundo, who may not participate in the competition for Señorita Panamá Universe.
 Alessandra Bueno, Señorita Panamá World 2016, of Panama City crowned Julianne Brittón of Taboga Island as her successor at the end of the event.

 Laura de Sanctis Señorita Panamá 2017 competed in Miss Universe 2017 on November 25, 2017.
 Julianne Brittón, Señorita Panamá World, represented Panama at the Miss World 2017 pageant held on December 2, 2017 at the Shenzhen Dayun Arena in Shenzhen, China; 'Erika Parker, Señorita Panamá Earth, represented Panama at Miss Earth 2017; and Darelys Santos represented Panama at Miss International 2017 in Tokyo on November 14, 2017.